AshishJangra27/Interview-Questions/SQL Fundamentals.md

-# 100 Essential SQL Interview Questions and Answers | Easy Level
+# 100 SQL Fundamental Interview Questions and Answers

 ### 1. What is SQL?